victorsc45/Weather-Dashboard/README.md

-# 06 Server-Side APIs: Weather Dashboard
+# Weather Dashboard

-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+* A weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

-Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
-The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
-Use `localStorage` to store any persistent data.
+# Description

+* Developed using bootstrap, jQuery and dynamically updating the html and css
+* Accepts user input of any city and upon searching that city name will retrieve weather information
+* Using server-side technologies or API from openweather.org created a current weather and forecast of weather for 5 days
+* User can look-up multiple cities and click back and forth to see the weather conditions

+# Mock up of Project
+* Used documentation and api keys from openweathermap.org to retrieve weather data the following is a mock up

 ## User Story